SvenTheSwede/kubernetes-icarus-project/helm-charts/aws-load-balancer-controller/README.md

 Nodes may need addional IAM polices attached to them.
 AWSLoadBalancer full access plus some AWSEc2 permissions.

 To create a https listener on you ALB you'll need a cert.
 To create a self signed cert use openssl and add it into AWS ACM.
-Use the cert arn in the values.yaml file
+Use the cert arn in the values.yaml file.
+Ensure the user has the correct permisions to do this.
+If you get an invalid base error try file instead of fileb.
+This works with the current version of aws cli

 Create private key